-For additional information and resources, visit education.ohio.gov and search keywords: Career Connections.
+For additional information and resources, visit the Business Advisory Council webpage.
 Contact the Career Connections team at CareerConnections@education.ohio.gov.

-The Department is always interested in hearing stories about the success of strong businesseducation partnerships.
-We welcome submissions of success stories to the same email address.
+The Department is always interested in hearing stories about the success of strong business-education partnerships.
+Submit success stories to the same email address.